tensorflow/tensorflow/tensorflow/core/graph/regularization/README.md

 - [Graph Isomorphism](https://en.wikipedia.org/wiki/Graph_isomorphism): Do two
   GraphDefs describe the same program?
 - [Graph Fingerprinting](https://github.com/tensorflow/community/pull/415): How
-  can we can uniquely identify a graph using a much shorter fingerprint?
+  can we uniquely identify a graph using a much shorter fingerprint?

 ## Algorithms